 As the editor for the Record, the university’s online campus newspaper, I strive to keep our community informed about what’s going on around campus, whether it’s scientists or sculptors at work or staff stepping up to lend a hand.

-Before joining the Public Affairs team at the start of 2013, I worked as a journalist, at times covering law and courts, state government and politics, and breaking news, mostly as a reporter for The Associated Press.
+Before joining the University Marketing & Communications team at the start of 2013, I worked as a journalist, at times covering law and courts, state government and politics, and breaking news, mostly as a reporter for The Associated Press.
 A favorite part of my college experience at the University of Missouri was a summer spent in New York City as an intern for The Wall Street Journal.
 A least favorite part was shuttling a tarantula in my car for another job teaching kids about animals.

-Today, outside of work, my husband and I are active in our church, Assumption Parish, and stay busy ferrying our two school-age kids to soccer games and scout meetings.
+Today, outside of work, my husband and I are active in our church, Assumption Parish in South County, and stay busy ferrying our two kids to soccer games and other activities.